BE Informed No. 8.5

 station call sign, appended with identifier /W9/ to his U.K. call sign in the Section 97.119 station identification announcements.

-Section 97.109(a) says that each amateur station must have at least one control point, so it is a part of the station.
-There exists the basis
+W3BE-O-GRAM: Section 97.109(a) says that each amateur station must have at least one control point, so it is a part of the station.
+That raises the issue

-our United States that are licensed and controlled by persons who are beyond their reach in other countries.
-Most hams probably
+United States that are licensed and controlled by persons who are beyond their reach in other countries.
+There exists the

 Section 97.101(a) says: In all respects not specifically covered by FCC Rules, each amateur station must be operated in accordance with good engineering and good amateur practice.
 For these reasons,